alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 *Figure 4.1: a word cloud displaying answers to the question, 'What values and principles matter to you?'*

 Immediately, it can be seen that `transparency`, `privacy`, and `evidence-based` were clearly significant for our participants.
-And related concepts, such as `accountability`, `explainability`, `clarity`, are also salient.
+And related concepts, such as `accountability`, `explainability`, and `clarity` are also salient.

 However, there is also a wide variety of terms here, and many are either synonymous or closely related.
 For instance, `self-determination`, `autonomy`, `informed consent`, `control of own data`, and `patient choice` could be clustered together.
 And so could `equity`, `fairness`, `equality`, and `equity of access`.